glouppe/info8006-introduction-to-ai/outline.md

 # 2. Solving problems by searching

 -   Basic search methods *(Chapter 3)*

+???

--   Local search, non-determinism, partial observability *(Chapter 4)*
+-   Local search, non-determinism, partial observability *(Chapter 4)* Not sure this is important, skip directly to Chapter 5?

 ---